imagekit-developer/imagekit-netlify/README.md

 ## Integrating the Imagekit plugin

-Currently users can use plugin with the help of [file-based installation](https://docs.netlify.com/integrations/build-plugins/#file-based-installation).
+Currently you can integrate plugin with the help of [file-based installation](https://docs.netlify.com/integrations/build-plugins/#file-based-installation).

 ### File-based installation